Follow the instruction from Day 1 to create another python project. In this python project, create a file called flip.py

 - If the guess matches the result, then it’s a win

-To build this game, I will work you through the steps, the simplest first, then onto
+To build this app, I will work you through the following steps:

 - Just print “flip a coin” and “It’s a head” to console

-- Create a placeholder variable called “random_val”, but set it to “0.50” (pretend it’s always 0.50) .
-Add code to check if random_val is larger than 0.50, if so, pring HEAD, else print TAIL
+- Create a placeholder variable called “random_val”, but set it to “0.50” (pretend it’s always 0.50).
+Add code to check if random_val is larger than 0.50, if so, print HEAD, else print TAIL

-- Ask user for input for random_val (instead of pretend it is always 0.50)
+- Ask the user for input for random_val (instead of pretending it is always 0.50)

 - Instead of getting the random value from the user, get it by calling seed() and random() from the Python random module.